lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] Jul 20, 2022 12:41:12 AM INFO  TestScript: This is TEST script
 ```

-> Using methods `Log` to output an object information without referencing its individual properties or keys might require converting the object to a strings.
-Otherwise, you could get a wordy error in the output:
+> Using `Log` to output an object information without referencing its individual properties might require converting the object to a string; otherwise, you could get a wordy error in the output.
+For example:
 >
 > ```groovy
 > log.info operation